hperer02/Credit-risk-model/README.md

 ## Detailed Steps

 ### Data Loading & Preprocessing
+This dataset contains a large number of tables as a result of utilizing diverse data sources and the varying levels of data aggregation used while preparing the dataset.
 We start by loading the necessary datasets and performing initial preprocessing steps.
 This includes handling missing values, removing duplicates, and optimizing memory usage.
 The preprocessing pipeline ensures that the data is clean and ready for feature extraction and model training.

 ### Data Augmentation
 To enhance the model's ability to generalize, we apply data augmentation techniques.
 This involves generating synthetic samples or transforming existing data to increase the diversity and robustness of the training set.